Gloucester Cathedral: Early history

 The first recorded religious building on the site was a minster founded by Osric of Hwicce in around 679.
 A relative, Kyneburg, was consecrated as the first abbess by Bosel, Bishop of Worcester.
 Monastic life flourished, and the possessions of the house increased, but after 767 it seems probable that the nuns dispersed during the confusion of civil strife in England.

 Beornwulf of Mercia is said to have rebuilt the church, and to have endowed a body of secular priests with the former possessions of the nuns.
 In 1022 Wulfstan, Bishop of Worcester, had the Benedictine rule introduced and the abbey dedicated to St Peter.

 The early building history is confused; at some point in the early 11th century the monastic buildings were destroyed by fire, and it is recorded that Ealdred, Bishop of Worcester rebuilt the church in around 1058 on a site "a little further from the place where it stood, and nearer to the side of the city".
 (Note: The history of the early church is made more complicated by its intermingling with that of St Oswald's Priory.
 This foundation was established in around 909 by Æthelflæd, daughter of Alfred the Great, but was also dedicated to St Peter.
 Over the following centuries, as the abbey grew in wealth and importance, it incorporated elements of the priory.)
 The foundations of the present church were laid by Abbot Serlo (1072–1104).
-Appointed by William the Conqueror in 1072, Serlo found a new building with a complement of only two monks and eight novices.
+Appointed by William I in 1072, Serlo found a new building with a complement of only two monks and eight novices.

 The situation was worsened by another major fire in 1088.
 But the town retained its importance as a favoured royal seat; William celebrated Christmas there in 1085 when, in discussion with his Witan in the chapter house, he initiated the assembly of Domesday Book.
 His support, together with that of others such as Walter de Lacy and his wife, (Note: On Walter de Lacy's death in 1085, he was buried in the chapter house at Gloucester and his son later became abbot there.) enabled Serlo to embark on a major rebuilding, and between the laying of the foundation stone in 1089 and the abbey's re-consecration in 1100, work on the nave, the apse, the crypt and the chapter house was undertaken at speed and on an "exceptional scale".